 Sleeping pills produce sedation.
 When sedated, your brain can go through the sleep cycles.
 But drugs don’t force the onset or advancement of the sleep cycles.

 The challenge for the drug developers is always to maximize sleep, minimize side effects and residual effects that produce sleep inertia, and improve (or at least not degrade) sleep architecture.
 Researchers today are excited about drugs that address different neurotransmitter systems – not just the old benzodiazepine system.
 The hope is that the new drugs will have less addiction potential and improve sleep quality by increasing the amount of time the person spends in deep sleep every night.
+However, arguments about the overprescription of sleep medications still persist.

 Almost all sleep aids exert effects on neurotransmitters, either by affecting the breakdown, reuptake, or binding to a cell receptor (antagonists).
 Drugs can also mimic neurotransmitters (agonists).
 Antihistamines block the effects of a neurotransmitter on the postsynaptic receptor.
 Benzodiazepines are agonists and stimulate the postsynaptic receptor.